 The 99th day

-On the 99th day, it was very nice outside.
+On the 99th day after I stopped working out, it was very nice outside.
 I drove to work with the windows down, looking at the woods on the side of the road and remembering when I used to go exploring in the woods when I was younger.
 I realized that I wanted to be outside in nature.

 That day I also happened to have an appointment with my dietician.
 I told her that I really thought I was ready to add some movement back into my life.
 Connecting with nature and feeling my body move was something I genuinely wanted.
 I wanted to appreciate what my body could do instead of forcing it to do something it couldn’t.

 At the same time, I wanted to honor my limitations (as it turns out, all humans have them) and listen to my body when it asked for exercise.
 I didn’t want exercise to be a scary thing anymore.

 Just like I had to learn to listen to my body’s hunger cues, I had to learn to listen to my movement cues, too.

 My dietician agreed, and the next day I went on the shortest, but most enjoyable jog of my life.

 Today I’m still working on my relationship with food and exercise.
 But I’ve come a very long way.

 Fear is not a word I use to associate with going out to a restaurant or skipping a workout.
 Guilt doesn’t bubble up in me when my friend brags about how far she ran yesterday and I brag about how far I got in my current Netflix obsession.

 Hunger isn’t a good thing or a bad thing, it just is.
 Some days I want to move a lot and some days I don’t want to move at all.